SarahTabassum7/ai-resume-intelligence-platform/README.md

 During implementation and validation, the platform demonstrated:

-Reduction in manual screening effort by approximately [X%]
+Reduction in manual screening effort by approximately 35%

-Improved resume processing throughput to [N resumes/hour]
+Improved resume processing throughput to 40–60 resumes/hour

-Increase in candidate profile completeness from [A% → B%]
+Increase in candidate profile completeness from ~65% → ~90%

 Cleaner, more searchable candidate data through schema standardization